-Use cases of White Rabbit
+Use Cases of White Rabbit

 White Rabbit (WR) is used to establish a common notion of time across the network of detectors composing this underwater neutrino telescope.
 Nikhef has been involved in the design of many parts (mechanical, electrical and software) of the KM3NeT detector.
 The design of the Central Logic Board and implementing White Rabbit Technology in its FPGA is largely a Nikhef contribution.